 What is Emergency Custody Order?

 A court ruling granting non-custodial parent legal temporary custody of a child is known as emergency custody order.
 Suspicion of child abuse in the care of the custodial parent is a common reason for emergency custody.
 If a non-custodial parent believes that a kid is in urgent danger of harm, they can seek emergency custody.
-The non-custodial parent may not retain the child for more than the duration of the present child custody arrangement and must follow particular emergency custody procedures.
-Furthermore, the non-custodial parent must offer proof to support their reasons for seeking temporary guardianship.

 Reason for Emergency Custody Order